|

 Pizza and Pages

 Get ready to discover your next favorite story at our special book talk for children, ages 8 to 12.
-Our first Pizza and Pages will be held at 4 p.m. on Tuesday, January 20.
+Pizza and Pages, which debuted in January, will be return Tuesday, March 17 at 4 p.m.
 We'll reveal a batch of brand new books guaranteed to excite your imagination and take you on unforgettable adventures.
 All while enjoying a slice of pizza and other activities.
 Registration is required.

 |